akhilmishra210/akhilmishra210/README.md

 - 👀 I’m interested in Software Development, Web Development and Data Science
 - 🌱 I’m currently learning Java
 -  Additional Languages Python, Html, CSS, Jscript, PHP, TailwindCSS, Bootstrap, SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a project about android and web development.
-- 📫 How to reach me ...
+- 📫 Email: mishraakhil210@gmail.com

 <!---
 akhilmishra210/akhilmishra210 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.